bumie-e/SEA-X/README.md

 ### AIM of research poster

+To propose an efficient way to detect and analyse different plastic types

-To compare the results from a Yolov5 and Effi-UNet model by applying both to detection and analysis of plastic waste.
+***compare the results from a Yolov5 and Effi-UNet model by applying both to detection and analysis of plastic waste.

+The paper is divided into two parts
+- Detection part
+- Analysis part

+### Paper Improvements

 #### Benchmark results:
 Will be added soon